Foodgether/foodgether/README.md

 ### Vision

-Simple way to order lunch together:
+A simple way to order lunch together:
 - Host just only input the link of shop and app will generate link for members
 - Members choose and submit
 - Summary the final number of orders